bhuman/VideoAnalysis/README.md

 ### Object Detection

 A YOLOv5 [[1]](#ref) network was trained with an input resolution of 1920x1080 with bounding boxes of the ball and the players including their jersey colors.
-Only 682 images were actually used at a 70/20/10 split.
+Only 681 images were used from the original dataset together with 999 other images we added in 2023.
+For training, we used a 70/20/10 split.
+[Here](doc/TRAINING.md) is described, how to train the network from scratch.
 The inference takes ~39 ms per image on an Apple M1 Max processor.

 ![](doc/confusion_matrix.png)
 *<div align="center">Confusion matrix of ball and player colors in the test set</div>*